-Could a reverse mortgage in Denver help your mom and/or dad?
-Kathy Muni will answer your questions and common concerns with this loan for seniors.
+Could a reverse mortgage help your mom and/or dad?
+We will answer your questions and common concerns with the loan for seniors.

 How much money can my parents get?

 The amount of the loan proceeds is based on the age of the younger of the homeowners, the interest rate and the value of their home.
 Any mortgages or liens on the property are the first thing to be paid from the loan proceeds.
 So, if there is an existing mortgage, it will be paid off and mortgage payments will not be required going forward.
 That will immediately free up money in the monthly budget!
 Of course, your folks are still responsible for property taxes, homeowner’s insurance and maintaining the home as is usual for any mortgage.
 In addition, there may be cash available at closing, a line of credit that is guaranteed to grow and compound annually, a monthly income stream or a combination of these options.